xiaotong0329/tp/docs/UserGuide.md

 * `markattendance e/Orientation2023 m/John Doe` - Marks John Doe as attended for Orientation2023
 * `markattendance e/Meeting2023 m/Jane Smith` - Marks Jane Smith as attended for Meeting2023

-### Adding attendance : `addattendance`

-Adds the member to the attendance list.

-Format: `addattendance e/EVENTID m/MEMBER[/MEMBER]...`

-* Adds the member who is supposed to attend the event to the attendance list.
-* If the member has already been added the attendance list, the command will ignore the duplicate and continue.
-* Both the member and event must exist in the system.

-Examples:
-* `addattendance e/Orientation2023 m/John Doe` - Adds John Doe to the attending list of Orientation2023
-* `addattendance e/Meeting2023 m/Jane Smith` - Adds Jane Smith to the attending list of Meeting2023

 ### Removing attendance : `removeattendance`